modenaxe/msk-STAPLE/README.md

 # GIBOC-Knee-Coordinate-System

+### THIS REPOSITORY IS STILL UNDER CONSTRUCTION

+**Automatic anatomical coordinate system constructions for the knee bones (Femur, Patella and Tibia)**

 ![Baniere](https://github.com/renaultJB/GIBOC-Knee-Coordinate-System/blob/master/Other/Images/baniere_Fem_Pat_Tib.jpg "Result examples")

 The main goal of this Matlab MATHWORKS® based project is to provide Matlab and Python™ scripts and associated functions to :